 Wenn Sie unsere YouTube-Videos abspielen, werden Informationen über Ihre Nutzung von YouTube an den Betreiber in die USA übertragen und unter Umständen gespeichert.

-Life on the campus
+Life on campus

 Experiences of incoming students